ten-protocol/ten-litepaper/litepaper.md

 The challenge for achieving this functionality is that the data originating in L2 has to be final.
 Luckily Obscuro has this mechanism already in place for processing withdrawals.

-#### Thank you to Jommi and Polo for contributing their ideas to the use-cases.

 ## Obscuro introduces
 Obscuro introduces a new type of roll-up called 'Confidential roll-ups'.
 When combined with the Proof of Block Inclusion (POBI) protocol, they provide several advantages over existing Layer-2s and other privacy networks: